• myUMW

 The Rappahannock Fall Line: An Intersection

-This public symposium explored the ecological, historical, and cultural significance of the Rappahannock River Fall Line, by examining its role in shaping both the region’s natural environment and human history.
+In March 2025, Gari Melchers Home & Studio hosted a public symposium exploring the ecological, historical, and cultural significance of the Rappahannock River Fall Line, by examining its role in shaping both the region’s natural environment and human history.

-Introduction: Michelle Crow-Dolby, Education Manager, Gari Melchers Home and Studio
+Introduction: Michelle Crow-Dolby, Education & Communications Manager, Gari Melchers Home and Studio

 Opening Remarks: John Tippett, Adjunct Instructor, Earth and Environmental Sciences, University of Mary Washington and former Executive Director of the Friends of the Rappahannock